MapsPeople/docs/src/content/cms/index.md

 Icons have a suggested limit of 128x64 pixels, and no more than 150kb in size, but this can be overridden.
 There is a hard limit on file size of 8 mb.

-Please note, that when using the Integration API, all references to Media must reside on a server that has CORS enabled.
+Please note, that when using the Integration API, all Media must reside on a server that has CORS enabled.
 Otherwise the Media can't be loaded when using the JavaScript SDK.

 > If your images appear "too large" on the map, please revisit your settings.